Candy’s Baked Pork Chops and Stuffing

-- 4 c. soft bread cubes, about 1/2'' size
+- 4 c. soft bread cubes, about 1/2” in size

-- 2 T. chopped onion
+- 2 T. finely chopped onion

-- 1/4 c. water
+- 1/4 + 1/3 c. water, divided

-- 1/4 c. melted butter
+- 1/4 c. melted unsalted butter

 - 1/4 tsp. dried sage

-- 1 10.75-oz. can low sodium cream of mushroom soup
+- 1 can (10.75-oz.) low sodium cream of mushroom soup

 - 1 T. soy sauce

-Preheat oven to 350°.
+Preheat oven to 350° F.

-In a medium bowl, fold together bread crumbs, onion, butter, 1/4 cup water, and sage.
+In a medium bowl, fold together bread crumbs, onion, butter, 1/4 cup of the water, and sage.
 Place a mound of stuffing on each chop.